-atto in North Carolina, spousal support will likely factor into the final agreement.
+In North Carolina, spousal support will likely factor into the final agreement of a divorce.
 Spousal support – or alimony, as it is also known – is meant to protect a former spouse with less income or limited earning potential from an unfair reduction in lifestyle.
 It is a separate legal matter from child support, child custody, and property distribution.

 Spousal support can be a contentious part of any divorce.
 Whether you are the person who is likely to pay spousal support or the one who is likely to receive it, it is always a good idea to consult with an attorney to safeguard your interests.

 A Lincolnton divorce lawyer from Teddy, Meekins & Talbert, P.L.L.C., can be a valuable ally as you navigate the North Carolina legal separation and divorce process.
 We have received wide recognition for providing quality legal representation and were named to U.S. News & World Report’s “Best Law Firms” list for 2020.

 To learn more about our services, contact us today.

 What Is Spousal Support and Who Gets It?